 Single Cell User Group

-This is a monthly user group meeting for folks doing Single Cell analysis of many flavors.
+This is a monthly user group meeting for folks doing Single Cell analysis of many flavors and in 2023 joined forces with the UW and BBI Single Cell groups to expand the group across all of the Consortium (Seattle Children’s staff are welcome to!).
 You can find out more about this meeting and it’s agenda in the #single-cell channel in FH Data Slack.